 Jono Carroll [18(4)-1(0)-1] will keep busy this summer in a fight with a two time British title challenger.

-Irish-boxing.com previously revealed ‘King Kong’ would take on Maxi Hughes [20(4) -5(2)-1] at some point this summer – and MTK Global confirmed as much today.
+Irish-boxing.com has been lead to believe ‘King Kong’ will take on Maxi Hughes [20(4) -5(2)-1] at some point over the next two months.

 Hughes is a solid enough fight for the recent world title challenger when you take the pandemic into account.